SignalK/specification/mdbook/src/data_model_metadata.md

 Methods properties define what kind of prompts consumers should render when receiving a notification.

 Methods are arrays that accepts string items of values `sound` and `visual`.
-The array lenght should be 2 or less.
+The array length should be 2 or less.
 It can contain either or both values, or be empty.
 An empty array `[]` signifies that no visual and no audio prompts should be enacted by consumers.

-Each method property name is prefixe to match zone state severities.
-For exemple, a notification message for zone with `"state": "warn"` will include `warnMethod` values.
+Each method property name is prefix to match zone state severities.
+For example, a notification message for zone with `"state": "warn"` will include `warnMethod` values.

 Typically, an `alertMethod` would be configured as:
 ```json